-- *If you are working a steady role, keep it up and see if you can increase your cash flow by adding another income stream.
-You'll need to divide ideas for additional income into during shelter-in-place and after; as well as before and after the current social distancing guidelines in your area.
+*If you are working a steady role, keep it up and see if you can increase your cash flow by adding another income stream.
+Don't get stuck though; if you now you're moving up or on, start working on this right away.

-- Working at home without support for childcare or aging/ailing family members is very difficult.
+Many colleagues are still working at home without support for childcare or aging/ailing family members.

-- Front-line and essential workers are carrying an additional burden of fear of infection.
+Front-line and essential workers are still carrying an additional burden of fear of infection.

-Companies, universities, and non-profit organizations are trying to stay relevant and this push is showing up as emails and social media marketing for free online classes, webinars, and invitation to online communities.
-One impact of this marketing is an implied message to "use all your new free time productively."
-However, many people do not have more free time and some have less (particularly caregivers!).
+Companies, universities, and non-profit organizations are looking for customers and students to start in their future classes.
+This push is showing up as emails and social media marketing for educational programs, webinars, and invitation to online communities.
 While you may be interested in the marketing, notice that it may also be generating feelings of external pressure.

-Tip: Instead of trying to be extra productive during this pandemic period, build a routine for yourself that includes downtime.
+Tip: Instead of trying to spend 40 hours a week job-hunting, build a routine for yourself that includes downtime.
 Reading a novel, watching a show, going for a walk or simply relaxing will be emotionally restorative and allow you to be intentional with your energy.

-Most people are coping well, until they aren't.
-Plan to support your colleagues, friends, and family by having long conversations, or giving them space not to be productive.
+Most people cope well with a big life transition, until they don't.
+Plan to support your classmates, friends, and family by having long conversations, or giving them space not to be productive.
 Be willing to ask for support when you need it.
 Reciprocity is needed now more than ever.

 Write Your Story

-Think about the life you're living now.
+Think about the life you've been living.
 In the future, expect hiring managers or employers to ask, "What was your response to the Covid-19 pandemic?"
 Be intentional with your work, volunteering, exercise, socialization, and other activities.
 Then take time to write about your experience so you'll be able to discuss your actions in the future.